castai/docs/docs/guides/start-saving-quickly.md

+---
+description: Liked the results of the Savings Estimator, but don't to wait?
+Check out this page after connecting your EKS cluster to CAST AI and speed up cost savings.
+---

 # Start saving on your connected EKS cluster immediately

 So, you liked the results of the Savings Estimator after connecting your existing EKS cluster to CAST AI, but don't